git-pull/website/consulting/why-python.rst

 and dictionary-like objects, that add to the cognitive load when doing the job.

-- Things are Async by default, when you don't benefit from it
+- Things are async by default, when you don't benefit from it

   Java is a fantastic programming language.
 People sometimes get irked by the amount of bureaucratic boilerplate involved.